Graduate Program (2021-2023)

 In addition to the general admissions requirements, short-listed TLG students will need to demonstrate academic literacy and research potential via a thorough interview process.

-The interview will be necessary in order to:
+The interview will be necessary to:

 - Identify academic literacy: Potential candidates may be asked to read an academic paper before the interview and discuss insights.